 The Private Funds may also purchase and write option contracts.
 As a writer of option contracts, the Private Funds receive a premium at the outset and then bear the market risk of unfavorable changes in the price of the underlying financial instrument.
 As a result of writing option contracts, the Private Funds are obligated to purchase or sell, at the holder's option, the underlying financial instrument.
-Accordingly, these transactions result in off-balance-sheet risk, as the Private Funds' satisfaction of the obligations may exceed the amount recognized in the consolidated balance sheets.
-At March 31, 2010 and December 31, 2009, the maximum payout amounts relating to written put options were \$49 million and \$268 million, respectively.
+Accordingly, these transactions result in off-balance-sheet risk, as the Private Funds' satisfaction of the obligations may exceed the amount recognized in our consolidated balance sheets.
+At June 30, 2010 and December 31, 2009, the maximum payout amounts relating to certain written put options, excluding the S&P 500 Index options which are separately discussed, were \$161 million and \$268 million, respectively.
+As of June 30, 2010 and December 31, 2009, unrealized losses on these written put options were \$13 million and \$1 million, respectively.
+During fiscal 2010, the Private Funds also purchased and wrote option contracts on the S&P 500 Index as part of its market hedging strategy (referred to as the "S&P 500 Strategy").
+At June 30, 2010, the maximum payout relating to the S&P 500 Strategy was \$1.6 billion, assuming the value of the S&P 500 Index falls to zero, and \$188 million assuming the value of the S&P 500 Index increases in value beyond 1,220.
+As of June 30, 2010, the unrealized gains from the S&P 500 Strategy were \$110 million and were included in the net gains (loss) from investment activities in our consolidated statements of operations.
+The Private Funds did not employ the S&P 500 Strategy at December 31, 2009.

 Certain terms of the Private Funds' contracts with derivative counterparties, which are standard and customary to such contracts, contain certain triggering events that would give the counterparties the right to terminate the derivative instruments.
 In such events, the counterparties to the derivative instruments could request immediate payment on derivative instruments in net liability positions.
-The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on March 31, 2010 and December 31, 2009 was \$73 million and \$111 million, respectively.
+The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on June 30, 2010 and December 31, 2009 was \$58 million and \$111 million, respectively.

-At March 31, 2010 and December 31, 2009, the Private Funds had approximately \$301 million and \$436 million, respectively, posted as collateral for derivative positions, including those derivative instruments with credit-risk-related contingent features; these amounts are included in cash held at consolidated affiliated partnerships and restricted cash within our consolidated balance sheet.
+At June 30, 2010 and December 31, 2009, the Private Funds had \$283 million and \$436 million, respectively, posted as collateral for derivative positions, including those derivative instruments with credit-risk-related contingent features; these amounts are included in cash held at consolidated affiliated partnerships and restricted cash within our consolidated balance sheet.